-Vacation Time Advancement
+Advancement

 Full-time employees may advance up to 37.5 hours of vacation time in the current fiscal year.
-In the event that employment is either terminated or an employee resigns from employment prior to having earned sufficient time to cover any advanced time, the employee must repay any remaining unearned balance at the time of termination by allowing SERC to deduct any amount owed from the final employee paycheck.
-Employees should contact the Human Resources Manager for additional information and to review and sign the CT Department of Labor's "Authorization for Repayment of Advance for Vacation Pay or Paid Time-Off" form.
+In the event that employment is either terminated or an employee resigns from employment prior to having earned sufficient time to cover any advancement, the employee must repay any remaining unaccrued balance at the time of termination by allowing SERC to deduct any amount owed from the final employee paycheck.
+Employees should contact the Human Resources Manager for additional information and to review and sign the Authorization for Repayment of Advance for Vacation Pay or Paid Time-Off form.

-Vacation Time Carryover
+Carryover

 An employee may automatically carry over a maximum of 37.5 hours of accrued and unused vacation time into the next fiscal year.
 All managing supervisors with direct reports may automatically carry over up to 75 hours of accrued and unused vacation time into the next fiscal year.
+Any exceptions require the approval of the Executive Director.